kisslinux/kisslinux.github.io/site/index.md

 - Source based package installation (*no binaries are provided*).

-- Excludes the following software: dbus, systemd, polkit, gettext, intltool, pulseaudio, pam, startup-notification, wayland, logind, ConsoleKit2 and all Desktop Environments.
+- Excludes the following software: dbus, systemd, polkit, gettext, intltool, pulseaudio, pam, wayland, logind, ConsoleKit2 and all Desktop Environments.
 See [Philosophy](#philosophy).

 ## Philosophy